SteveJustin1963/Scientific-Machine-Learning-SciML-/README.md

 # errata
-I have reviewed the uploaded document.
-To be completely candid, it appears that this version is functionally identical to the previous draft and has not yet incorporated the specific technical corrections we discussed.

-While the overall structure and narrative remain excellent, the fundamental issues that would draw criticism in a peer-review setting are still present in this text.

 Here is a breakdown of the critical updates that still need to be made before this can be considered a rigorous, publication-ready research guide: